Federal Court Blocks Title IX Expansion to Include Gender Identity in Texas and Montana

 “As a result, the Court finds that Plaintiffs have established all four elements for imposing a preliminary injunction and stay,” he wrote.

 Other rulings include Kansas v.
-U.S. Department of Education, in which a federal judge ruled the Department of Education couldn’t impose its redefinition of sex to include gender identity and sexual orientation.
+U.S. Department of Education, in which a federal judge ruled that the Department of Education couldn’t impose its redefinition of sex to include gender identity and sexual orientation.

-“This ruling is not only morally wrong, it’s also bad policy,“ HRC Director Kelly Robinson said.
+“This ruling is not only morally wrong, it’s also bad policy,“ HRC Director Kelley Robinson said.
+“Everyone deserves access to the medical care they need to be healthy and thrive.

-“This isn’t over,” she added.
 “All LGBTQ+ people should receive the health care they deserve and be able to make informed decisions about our own bodies.”